kcanamar/turmeric/PRD.md

 - Users can update items
 - User can delete items

+## Features/Services

+Here are a list of features that we look to have available.

+- E-Commerce
+- Stripe payments
+- Emailer/Subscription notification system
+- Community Center/Forum
+- Blog

 ## Route Tables

 For backend Applications you'll want to detail the different routes and types of your request your server can receive.
 There are three main things to define.